Labor Relations

 3. The Employer may convert a Nonpermanent or Intermittent position into a permanent position if the Employer used a competitive process to fill the Nonpermanent or Intermittent position.
 In such circumstances the employee will serve a probationary or trial service period, whichever is applicable.

-1. Employees in Nonpermanent Fixed Duration positions will accrue sick time off per Article 4 Sick Leave.
+1. Employees in Nonpermanent Fixed Duration positions will accrue sick time off per Article 4 Sick Time Off.

 2. Employees in Nonpermanent Hourly and Intermittent positions will earn a monthly sick time off accrual proportionate to the number of hours in pay status (excluding overtime hours) in the month to that required for full-time (1.0 FTE) employment.
 Sick time off accruals cannot exceed eight (8) hours in a month.